Byron Bay vacation rentals

 Located in the northern reaches of New South Wales along Australia’s easternmost shores, Byron Bay is known for its sparkling blue waters, golden sand, and monster surf breaks.
 This coastal community has long been a destination for wave riders and, in the 1960s, people looking to explore alternative ways of living.
 Today, the area is more developed and attracts everyone from celebrities to families with its laid-back vibe and world-famous beaches.
 It’s also a popular weekend getaway for Brisbanites, who make the two-hour drive south.
 Explore miles of shoreline with dolphins frolicking off the coast or hike inland in the Whian Whian State Conservation Area with its tranquil waterfalls, towering cliffs, and dense forests.
 Back in town, the palm-lined streets host a weekly farmers market with local produce, regional coffee, and ready-to-eat meals.

-When is the best time to stay in a vacation rental in Byron Bay?
+The best time to stay in a vacation rental in Byron Bay

 Keep in mind that seasonal weather patterns in the Southern Hemisphere are opposite those in North America.
 The warm summer months range from December through February, while the winters begin in June and run to August.
 However, subtropical weather patterns and seasonal variations in Byron Bay are incredibly mild, with warm, pleasant conditions for most of the year.
 Even at the height of winter, temperatures remain warm during the day — though they sometimes get brisk at night, so you’ll want to pack a few layers if visiting during this time.
 Rain is also a constant in the area — don't forget a light, waterproof shell — with the driest months coming in the winter and a moderate increase in precipitation during the summer.
 With the town attracting such a wide array of travelers and their varied interests, there are a plethora of festivals throughout the year, ranging from a music festival in April to the Latin Fiesta and surf festivals in February.